Dry Eye Syndrome / Meibomian Gland Dysfunction (MGD)

 Unfortunately, there is no cure for dry eye syndrome.
 However, there are several available treatments to help alleviate your symptoms:

-• Block the tear drain to increase the amount of natural tears on your eye (punctal plugs).
-These semi-permanent plugs are made of silicone, and can be removed at anytime if necessary.
+Blocking the tear drain can help to increase the amount of natural tears on your eye (punctal plugs).
+You can use temporary dissolvable collagen plugs, or semi-permanent silicone plugs that can be removed at anytime if necessary.

-• Amniotic membrane (Prokera) and/or serum tears in severe cases.
+Amniotic membrane (i.e. Prokera) and/or serum tears in severe cases.